KjellConnelly/react-native-rate/README.md

 #### iOS Specific:

-Users using iOS 10.3 and above can now use `SKStoreReviewController` to open a Rating Alert right from within their app.
+Users using iOS 10.3 (from 2017) and above can now use `SKStoreReviewController` to open a Rating Alert right from within their app.
 There are a few gotchas to using this ReviewController though:
 - Users are first presented with a pop up allowing them to choose 1-5 stars.
 If they give a numerical rating, the pop up will allow them to then write a review.
 They can cancel at any time, leaving you with either nothing, a rating, or a rating and review.
 - To prevent annoying popups, Apple decides whether or not you can display it, and they do not offer a callback to let you know if it was displayed or not.
 It is limited to being shown 3-4 times per year.
 - If you do want this ReviewController to show up, we wrote a little hack to see if it worked, and if it doesn't, we just open the App Store (using the optional for all devices pre-iOS10.3).
 Hopefully this hack continues to work, and hopefully Apple updates the API so we don't have to use this hack.